 Steve Wright: You know, Chris, there’s a New York Times bestseller and he now runs a multimillion-dollar company.
 I think he said this.
 I won’t say his name because I don’t want to misattribute it, but it was one of the most profound things I ever heard when it came to books, and it was essentially that an author can spend somewhere between 2 and 20 years of their life dedicated towards dumping everything that’s in their brain and their experiences down into 200, 400, 500 pieces of information, these pages in a book, and the idea that you might scoff at paying around $20 – I think that’s probably the average price, and your book’s a little cheaper than that – to get one person’s dedication to this one subject, when the reality is that the info that’s contained in these types of books has so many breakthroughs for people and their health and that that one idea is worth several times that amount of money.
 I think everybody, if you’re looking for that last little stocking stuffer, now’s the perfect time to pick up Chris’ book.

-Chris Kresser: I’m glad you mentioned that, Steve, because my book, as everyone knows, is not going to be available for Christmas, which is unfortunate because it would make a great Christmas gift, but in the next few days – and maybe already by the time this podcast airs – we’re going to have a really cool gift card that my designer made up that you can print out that says: I bought you a copy of this book, Your Personal Paleo Code.
+Chris Kresser: I’m glad you mentioned that, Steve, because my book, as everyone knows, is not going to be available for Christmas, which is unfortunate because it would make a great Christmas gift, but in the next few days – and maybe already by the time this podcast airs – we’re going to have a really cool gift card that my designer made up that you can print out that says: I bought you a copy of this book, Your Personal Paleo Code (The Paleo Cure in paperback).
 It’s really beautifully designed, and then you can buy one of these bundles.
 Let’s say you buy a 10-book bundle.
 You can just print out 10 of these gift cards and you fold it up, put it in an envelope, and give these out as Christmas gifts.
 It’s something that you can actually put in people’s hands even though it’s not the book itself, and then when the bundle arrives, of course, you can give them the book a week later.
 We want to make it easy for you to give it as a gift because I think it can make a really great Christmas gift.

 Steve Wright: Yeah, and I can vouch for it because I got an advanced copy, and we’ll have a review up on our site here pretty soon, but it’s a great book.
 I think it’s an amazing resource for those who have been on paleo and for those who might want to pull some inception and maybe slide it into somebody’s life and see what happens.